TigerGraph ML Workbench

 TigerLab, a JupyterLab-based IDE

-TGML is a Python package installed on the computer or server where you want to perform your machine learning training.
-The
+pyTigerGraph is a Python package installed on the computer or server that does the machine learning training.

-tgmlpackage provides utilities such as vertex set splitting for training, validation, and testing, as well as graph data loaders for both PyTorch Geometric (PyG) and Deep Graph Library (DGL).
-As
+tgml package provides utilities such as vertex set splitting for training, validation, and testing, as well as graph data loaders for both PyTorch Geometric (PyG) and Deep Graph Library (DGL).

 GNNs tend to outperform other machine learning techniques when there are well-defined relationships between data as it directly models the connectivity of your graph data.
 From recent research, GNNs have proven its success across various business domains and applications.
 With TigerGraph ML Workbench, you can now easily explore the potentials of GNN for your domains.
 Below are some papers and resources to spark ideas in a range of applications and industries: